mikezalik/nodeWeather/readme.md

 2. cd (directory)
 3. node app.js (location)

-temperature will be returned in your terminal.
+Temperature will be returned in your terminal.